 Teen Drug Use Facts & Statistics

-When it comes to statistics about teen drug use, you have to remember that many of these cases go unreported.
-On occasions, teens abuse drugs for years before their parents noticing.
+When it comes to statistics about teen drug use, you must remember that many of these cases go unreported.
+On occasions, teens abuse drugs for years before their parents notice.
 While finding drugs in your child’s room is heartbreaking, the fact that you caught them early might be a good sign.

 According to the National Institute of Drug Abuse, teen drug use statistics as of 2019 indicate:

 - Teenage drug use is down about 20-30 percent compared to the mid-1990s.